 The adults-only Crowne Pointe Historic Inn & Spa is one of the best dog friendly hotels in Provincetown.

-Seattle, Washington
+14. Seattle, Washington

 Recommended by Jessica from Uprooted Traveler

-If you’re a beer lover, make sure to check out the Ballard neighborhood โ there are 11 breweries within one square mile, most of them with dog-friendly patios!
+If you’re a beer lover, make sure to check out the Ballard neighborhood — there are 11 breweries within one square mile, most of them with dog-friendly patios!
 Here, you and your furry best friend can enjoy some microbrews and that famously crisp Pacific Northwest air!

-Cap off your sightseeing in the Emerald City with a visit to a dog friendly beach in Seattle.
-Magnuson Park is an excellent choice, with scenic walking trails, a fenced dog park, and a stretch of beach specifically for dogs.
+Magnuson Park is an excellent choice, with scenic walking trails, a fenced dog park, and a stretch of beach on Lake Washington specifically for dogs.
 There’s even a hose and rinsing station for washing your pup after playing in the water!
-PS: this park is also very close to Norm’s!
+This park is also very close to Norm’s!

 Best Dog Friendly Seattle Hotels